Contains the active ingredient amiodarone (as amiodarone hydrochloride)

 - family history of thyroid disorders.

-Some medicines may interact with amiodarone.
+Some medicines and amiodarone may interfere with each other.
 These include:

-- medicines used for the heart and blood pressure such as, betablocking agents, calcium antagonists
+- beta-blocking agents or calcium antagonists used for the heart and blood pressure

 - stimulant laxatives used to treat constipation

 - diuretics (also known as fluid or water tablets)

 - fluoroquinolones, erythromycin and intravenous pentamidine, antibiotics used to treat infections